Utopianboy99/Cogberries0.0.0/README.md

 # React + Vite

+This is a demo website which will serve as a base or foundation for the ecommerce site that we will have to build at the end of the year.

+Every week I will be building a part of the website.
+If i come upon any dificulties.
+I'll comment them and explain what exactly is giving me trouble.
+If needed I'll take even longer to get what i need exactly.

+The Aim : Finish E-commerce website before the end of the year. with everything functioning alright and with a backend that works properly.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: